HBIDamian/UncensorAccentEdition/README.md

 You can extract it from any current version of the game.
 It is not included with the files for this plugin due to potential licensing issues.

+Mojang may have B64 encoded it, so you'll need to decode it first before adding it to your plugin.

+You can find my efforts at archiving it [here](https://gist.github.com/HBIDamian/4d7c100e9c313b83fa292876e77132f1)

 ## How does it work?

 Very simple.
 It simply replaces vowels with accented vowels.
 This ensures that it does not match client-sided filtering.